FuelLabs/fuel-specs/opcodes.md

 If gas is set to an amount greater than the available gas, all available gas is forwarded.

 Reading past `MEM[VM_MAX_RAM - 1]` causes a revert, with this instruction consuming TODO gas.

+Each output range [is checked for ownership](./main.md#ownership).
+Any check failing causes a revert, with this instruction consuming TODO gas.

+If the above checks pass, a [call frame](./main.md#call-frames) is pushed at `$`.

 ### CODECOPY: Code copy